 Cincinnati Children’s Hospital Special Needs Resource Directory — The Center for Infants and Children with Special Needs at Cincinnati Children’s recommends these highly valuable services.

-Cincinnati Therapeutic Riding and Horsemanship (CTRH) serves children and adults with disabilities by providing equine-assisted activites and therapies including adaptive recreational horseback riding, hippotherapy, equine facilitated learning, and WORTHSM (Warrior’s Own Road to Horsemanship) programming for veterans.
+Cincinnati Therapeutic Riding and Horsemanship (CTRH) serves individuals impacted by disabilities and unique challenges through equine-assisted activities and therapies, including adaptive recreational horseback riding, hippotherapy, equine-facilitated learning, and mini-horse outreach.

 International Foundation for CDKL5 Research (IFCR) leads the way in finding a cure and treatments for CDKL5 disorder by funding global research efforts, and increasing awareness of CDKL5 disorder.
 IFCR enhances the quality of life for those affected by CDKL5 disorder, by providing information, programs and services.